UCAS Deadlines & Key Dates: Your Complete Timeline for Applying to University

 15 October

-This deadline exists because these courses and universities attract the highest number of applications and have rigorous selection processes.
-Submitting your application early allows universities sufficient time to evaluate applicants.
+Why It's Important: These courses and universities attract the highest number of applications and have rigorous selection processes.

-Start your research and preparation at least a year in advance.
+Tips: Start your preparation at least a year in advance.
+Focus on your personal statement and register for admissions tests like UCAT or BMAT.

 25 January

-Submit your application a week or two before the deadline to account for technical issues or delays.
+Tips: Submit your application a week or two before the deadline.
+Confirm your referee has submitted their reference.

 23 February – UCAS Extra Opens

-UCAS Extra is a service for students who have used all five course choices but have not received offers or have declined all offers.
-It gives you another chance to apply to a course without waiting for Clearing.
+UCAS Extra is for students who have used all five choices but have not received offers or have declined all offers.
+You can apply to one course at a time.
+Available until early July.

 30 June – Final Deadline for Applications

-Applications submitted after this date are automatically entered into Clearing, where universities fill any remaining places on their courses.
+Applications submitted after this date are automatically entered into Clearing.

 5 July – Clearing Opens